frozeek/xhive/README.md

 Disclaimer
 ==========
 This is a work in progress and still a proof of concept.
-Use at your own risk :P.
+Use at your own risk.

+Please let me know of any problems, ideas, improvements, etc.